Have you got the accountability factor?

 The reality is that, unless you proactively manage consequences, you are not leading.
 You are creating chaos.

-Your credibility – as a leader or a team member – is maintained, day by day, when you do what you say you will do.
-For example, if you announce that, from this point forward, every team member will be expected to demonstrate our team’s valued behaviors, you have set a standard.
-Educating team members about desired valued behaviors is important, but, without accountability, those valued behaviors are just one more set of expectations that your employees can ignore.
+Your credibility as a leader or a team member is maintained, day by day, when you do what you say you will do.
+For example, if you announce that, from this point forward, every team member will be expected to demonstrate our team’s valued behaviours, you have set a standard.
+Educating team members about desired valued behaviours is important.
+However, without accountability, those valued behaviours are just one more set of expectations that your employees can ignore.

-You must proactively praise those who demonstrate desired valued behaviors (provide positive consequences) and coach/redirect those who do not demonstrate desired valued behaviors (provide negative consequences).
+You must proactively praise those who demonstrate desired valued behaviours (provide positive consequences).
+You must coach/redirect those who do not demonstrate desired valued behaviours (provide negative consequences).
 You’re not angry.
 You simply, non-judgmentally, apply earned consequences.

 If the standards you set are not real, then your team members cannot trust your word, your feedback, your coaching, or your direction.
 The result is chaos.

 One of my best bosses, Jerry Nutter, helped me learn that accountability is really not that complicated.
-Jerry taught me that holding people accountable involves three steps, all of which are the leader’s responsibility.
+Jerry taught me that holding people accountable involves three steps.
+All of which is the leader’s responsibility.

 Three Steps to Consistent Accountability

-- Clear Expectations.
 Begin by formalizing your expectations.
 Describe the outcome in specific terms: “Your goal is to reduce waste on your team’s shift by 10% by the end of the month.”
-Formalize the expectation in writing (hard copy or electronic, whichever works for you and your team member).
+Formalize the expectation in writing (hard copy or electronic.
+Whichever works for you and your team member.

 This step isn’t finished until you gain agreement by the responsible player to meet or exceed the expectation.

-- Proactive Observation.
 Seek information about your team member’s performance on that expectation.
 Take the time to watch your team member working on the goal or task.
 Create feedback channels so that the team member’s key internal and external customers can provide you with their perceptions about the goal or task delivery (or progress).
-Ask those customers to provide you with their perceptions of the team member’s valued behaviors.
-Do they see this player modeling the organization’s values?
+Ask those customers to provide you with their perceptions of the team member’s valued behaviours.
+Do they see this player modelling the organization’s values?
 Gather and review these data points so you will be confident of the team member’s current delivery on performance and values expectations.

 If you struggle with holding staff members accountable, try this approach.
 Give it time and stay committed to this accountability strategy.
-Over time, your staff will learn that when you say something, you mean it, and you will hold them accountable for their agreements.
-Your employees will be more satisfied, your customers will receive higher quality products and services from your team, and you will not “should” yourself to an early grave!
+Over time, your staff will learn that when you say something, you mean it.
+You will hold them accountable for their agreements.
+Your employees will be more satisfied, your customers will receive higher quality products and services from your team.
+You will not “should” yourself to an early grave!

 How well are consequences managed (proactively) in your organization?
-Do people keep their promises and honor their commitments without consequence management in your company?
-Share your experiences in the comments section below.
+Do people keep their promises and honour their commitments without consequence management in your company?